 Transfer Pricing Updates

-To better understand how the TP requirements can impact your business, please do not hesitate to contact our team listed above or email us at [email protected].
+To better understand how the TP requirements can impact your business, please do not hesitate to contact our team or email us at [email protected].

 On 2 October 2017, the Income Tax (Amendment) Bill 2017 (“ITB 2017”) was passed by the Parliament.
-The ITB 2017 includes specific transfer pricing (“TP”) related changes to strengthen Singapore’s TP regime, such as the introduction of a new Section 34F which imposes a mandatory requirement for contemporaneous and adequate TP documentation (“TPD”), and penalties for non-compliance from the basis year for the Year of Assessment (“YA 2019”).
+The ITB 2017 included specific transfer pricing (“TP”) related changes to strengthen Singapore’s TP regime, such as the introduction of a new Section 34F which imposes a mandatory requirement for contemporaneous and adequate TP documentation (“TPD”), and penalties for non-compliance from the basis year for the Year of Assessment (“YA 2019”).
+The Income Tax (Transfer Pricing Documentation) Rules 2018 (“TPD Rules”) was subsequently gazetted to provide guidance on TPD preparation.

 Transfer pricing documentation requirements